Colin Britt, Artistic Director and Conductor

 We also host an annual Caroling Walk that regularly sends hundreds of singers out around the Village, and a series of weekly Summer Sings (which recently completed their 47th summer), which allow the many choral singers in the area the chance to get together and sing some classic pieces while the choruses are summer hiatus.

 And because we are lucky enough to make music in New York, we’ve also had the opportunity to participate in a variety of other activities—including singing with Patti LuPone and indie rock band Sky-Pony at the 2016 Park Avenue Armory Gala, and other private events.
-This October, the Chorale is thrilled to be participating in the Mile-Long Opera on NYC’s High Line.
+This October, the Chorale was thrilled to participate in the Mile-Long Opera on NYC’s High Line.

 Founded in 1971 by Gwen Gould, the West Village Chorale is a non-sectarian, community based, not-for-profit organization.
 From January 1998-June 2000, the Chorale was led by Dr. Andrew Megill, and from September 2000-July 2015, Michael Conley was the Chorale’s Artistic Director and Conductor.
 For the 2015-16 season, the Chorale was led by Malcolm J. Merriweather.